-How to lose weight naturally – talkhealth interview
+How to lose weight naturally – my #talkhealth interview

 talkhealth is a team of like-minded individuals, who are keen to provide the latest health information and support that is currently available.
 The team’s primary aim is to make health support easily accessible to everyone, offering interactivity between health professionals, charities and fellow patients and their caregivers.

 I was recently invited to talk about non ‘diet’ holistic approaches to weight loss, resilient health and body positivity on ‘Instagram Live’ – @talkhealthonline.
-In this post, I’d like to share the transcript of the interview.
+After a great start… a huge tech failure and power cut got in the way – so here’s what we would have talked about.

 Miranda: How did you come to holistic health coaching?
 What’s your story?